Medical Dictionary |

 If you decide to have vaginal sex, birth control can help prevent pregnancy.
 There are many types of birth control that work in different ways.
 Your health care provider can help you choose birth control that's best for you.

-Condoms are the only birth control method that protects against STDs.
+Condoms are the only birth control method that protects against STIs.
 But condoms alone aren't the most effective form of birth control.
-It's safest to use condoms with another form of birth control to prevent both STDs and pregnancy.
+It's safest to use condoms with another form of birth control to prevent both STIs and pregnancy.

 Your relationship may be unhealthy if it includes: